 Surely the host of heaven cannot be numbered!
 (Jeremiah 33:22).

-Well, the Bible tells us how they knew these things in 2 Peter 1:21.
+The Bible tells us how they knew these things in verses like 2 Peter 1:21.
 It says there that “Holy men of God spoke as they were moved by the Holy Spirit.”
-That is to say, God, who knows all there is to know about the universe He created, superintended (came along side) the writing of the Bible to make sure that what He wanted written, was written.
+The God who knows all there is to know about the universe He created, superintended the writing of the Bible to make sure that what the authors penned accurately reflected the way things really are (2 Tim.
+3:16).

 Critics of the Bible like Bart Ehrman, Muslims, and Mormons commonly say the Bible has been translated and copied so many times down through the centuries we can’t trust what it says today—even if the Bible was once trustworthy.
 Well, as popular as this belief may be, it’s a mistaken one.
 And the manuscript evidence actually proves this to be the case.